brandur/sorg/content/fragments-drafts/origin.md

 ---
-title: Simple and safe form submission with `Origin`
+title: Simple and stateless CSRF protection with the `Origin` header
 published_at: 2018-11-01T16:05:47Z
 hook: Implementing simplified CSRF protection using the `Origin` header.